bluebrown/immutable-cluster/README.md

 ### Security Groups

-We need to create the security groups as well
+We need to create the security groups as well.

 ```go
 resource "aws_default_security_group" "internal" {